The-Wishlist-Co/docs/wishlistSvcAPI.md

 # **Wishlist API**
-The Wishlist resource stores information about a customer's wishlist, which includes the list products which the customer wish to buy.
+The Wishlist resource stores information about a customer's wishlist.

-one customer may have mulitple wishlist and also need a valid customer to create a wishlist.
+One customer may have mulitple wishlists.
+You can only create a wishlist for a valid customer.

 ### Index